Should You Whiten Your Teeth? The Truth About Enamel Colour and Oral Health

 Not necessarily.
 Teeth can be naturally cream, yellowish or slightly grey and still be completely healthy.
 On the other hand, very white teeth may be the result of whitening, restorations or veneers rather than a natural shade.

-That is why dentists assess the overall condition of teeth and gums instead of judging oral health by color alone.
+That is why dentists assess the overall condition of teeth and gums instead of judging oral health by colour alone.

-Tooth color is influenced by genetics, age, diet, smoking habits, medications and the thickness of enamel.
+Tooth colour is influenced by genetics, age, diet, smoking habits, medications and the thickness of enamel.

 Coffee, tea, red wine, pigmented foods and tobacco are among the most common reasons why teeth gradually look darker over time.